Legitimate Interest Statement (IAB TCF)

 - No special features: no precise geolocation and no device fingerprinting/active scanning.

-- Data minimisation: event-level logging and technical signals only.
+- Data minimisation: limited request context, event-level logging, technical signals and privacy signals only.

 - Transparency: this statement, plus Leanr’s Privacy Policy and device storage disclosures.